italiangrid/storm/release-notes/StoRM-v1.11.17.md

 #### Description

-This release mainly introduces CentOS 7 as a supported platform for both StoRM WebDAV and StoRM GridFTP.
+This release introduces the support for CentOS 7 for StoRM WebDAV and StoRM GridFTP.

 #### Released components